 It’s as if everything important is now considered indecent.
 It’s weird.
 And weird is the right word.
 I feel our destiny in these silences: the kitsch that is killing us.

 The phenomenon has many names.
 The popular term is chemtrails, which has no scientific standing or definition.
 Academics and scientists use various acronyms.
 SRM – Solar Radiation Management; SPICE – Stratospheric Particle Injection for Climate Engineering; SAG — Stratospheric Aerosol Geoengineering; SAI – Stratospheric Aerosol Injection; and a number of others.
-Activists and officials use the umbrella term of geo-engineering.

-But having seen what we are seeing, and having substantiated it with a congruence of laboratory tests, visual evidence, documentary evidence, whistle-blower testimony and official pronouncements, we have to ask: Why?
+Having seen what we are seeing, and having substantiated it with a congruence of laboratory tests, visual evidence, documentary evidence, whistle-blower testimony and official pronouncements, we have to ask: Why?
 What is the purpose of this global operation, and what will be the results?

 For a long time I accepted the hypothesis that it was all about depopulation: that the contents of the trails might be designed, for instance, to progressively weaken the human immune system in preparation for a global pandemic which would eliminate huge swathes of population across the planet.
-The depopulation agenda is justified by the global warming myth, and is one of the primary motives for the creation of the myth, but what really drives it is the economic implications of automization, robotics and artificial intelligence.
-Bill Joy’s seminal Wired article, Why the Future Doesn’t Need us, is a thought-provoking introduction to the general futurological drift embraced by the technocratic and financial elites.
-In the intermediate term the biosphere will be collapsed into the waiting arms of Monsanto and Google, with their aluminum resistant plants and robotic pollinators.
+The depopulation agenda is justified by the global warming myth, and is one of the primary motives for the creation of the myth, but what really drives it is the economic implications of automation, robotics and artificial intelligence.
+Bill Joy’s seminal Wired article, ‘Why the Future Doesn’t Need Us’, is a thought-provoking introduction to the general futurological drift embraced by the technocratic and financial elites.
+In the intermediate term the biosphere will be collapsed into the waiting arms of Monsanto and Google, with their aluminium-resistant plants and robotic pollinators.
 Once all our food is synthetic, sucking up nothing but poison from killed soils, once our immune systems are sufficiently wrecked and our minds sufficiently blunted, the war of attrition will be progressively turned up under a political system of total surveillance and control.
 Zbigniew Brzezinksi, one of the most influential political theorists of his generation, was not alone in envisioning technocratic collectivism as the goal of a global oligarchy; all thinkers on the New World Order take it for granted that totalitarianism is the necessary corollary of the technological Singularity.
 Nano-technology, robotics, and genetics, the twenty-first century trinity, will all play their part in achieving the aim of reducing humanity, the ‘new enemy’ in the words of the Club of Rome, to a hyper-controlled remnant.

 As I’ve learned of the thousands of mass animal die-offs reported across the planet over the past seven years or more, I have begun to wonder whether the effects of these atmospheric pollutants on the entire ecosystem is so destructive, added to the effect of huge toxic and radioactive disasters over the same period, that what we are looking at is nothing less than total biospheric collapse.
-Quite apart from the acute toxicity of elements like aluminum and barium, the aerosols are having a devastating effect on the ozone layer, leading to increased penetration of Ultra Violet B and C radiation, which is killing the plankton upon which the oxygenation of the atmosphere as well as the entire oceanic food-chain rests.
+Quite apart from the acute toxicity of elements like aluminium and barium, the aerosols are having a devastating effect on the ozone layer, leading to increased penetration of Ultra Violet B and C radiation, which is killing the plankton upon which the oxygenation of the atmosphere as well as the entire oceanic food-chain rests.